Who Am I?

 I am also an employee.
 My job is very important to me and I always strive to be the hardest worker in the room.
-It makes it easier for me however since I work as an announcer and summer events coordinator at a radio station.
-I love talking and that is the biggest requirement for my line of work.
-I get to talk to the audience that listens to my show and then, when I go out to events in the community, I am then able to interact with those same people, just now in person.
+It makes it easier for me however since I love the work that I am doing I used to work at a radio station as an announcer and summer events coordinator and recently began working as a summer programmer in a small community near my farm.
+I love talking and being around kids and those are both huge requirements for my line of work.

 I am a daughter and a sister.
 I am the oldest child out of three (even though it doesn’t seem like it sometimes).
 Being a part of my family means a lot of different things to me.
 It means that I have a support group always ready to listen to my problems and frustrations and that I, in turn, will do the same.
 And, it also means that I am a farm kid.
 We have pigs, chickens, a couple of lambs, a dog, three cats, and various aquatic pets in the house.
 We have to work hard to take care of all of them and chores take up some time in our day.

 There are also little things about me that make me the person that I am.
 I love photography and music, just art in general (even though I am no good at it myself).
 I have alopecia.
 I am, what I like to call, an emotional hoarder.
 I insist on keeping everything that has the slightest personal meaning to me or something with a memory behind it.
 But all of these things make me, me.
 They have made me successful and they have made me fail, but they are me none the less.